-- Group of Seven 19 artists' plaques.

-Canada's Group of Seven artists were inspired by the landscapes of Algoma and the North Shore of Lake Superior.

-There are interpretive installations with easel and chair in 19 locations.
-Find out more at momentsofalgoma.ca. - The Terry Fox Memorial and historic markers showing prisoner of war camps of World War II in Neys Provincial Park and Red Rock. - Heritage sites and museums include the French River Travel Information Centre, Fort St. Joseph National Historic Site, Wawa, White River, Nipigon, Fort William Historical Park in Thunder Bay, Atikokan, La Verendrye Parkway in Fort Frances, and Lake of the Woods Museum in Kenora.
+- The Group of Seven Touring Route.
+This region so inspired the founding members of Canada's internationally renowned Group of Seven that they made nine trips every fall between 1921 and 1928.
+The trail connects some of their painting sites that are found readily along the shores of Lake Superior.
+Find out more at momentsofalgoma.ca. - The Terry Fox Memorial and historic markers showing prisoner of war camps of World War II in Neys Provincial Park and Red Rock - Heritage sites and museums include the French River Travel Information Centre, Fort St. Joseph National Historic Site, Wawa, White River, Nipigon, Fort William Historical Park in Thunder Bay, Atikokan, La Verendrye Parkway in Fort Frances, and Lake of the Woods Museum in Kenora.

-National historic and Ontario Heritage sites are marked with an asterisk throughout this guide.
+National historic and Ontario heritage sites are marked with an asterisk [] throughout this guide.

-+ ALTERNATIVE ROUTE
+ALTERNATIVE ROUTE